 The Autoridade da Concorrência ("Competition Authority") is the competent authority to enforce competition law in Portugal, including rules on merger control.
 The Competition Authority was created by Decree-Law 10/2003, of 18 January 2003 ("Statutes of the Authority") and is an independent administrative authority with financial autonomy, which has broad investigative, regulatory and sanctioning powers in merger control.
-The Authority is headed by the Conselho ("Board"), currently composed of the Chairman and two (in theory up to four) other members, all of which are nominated by the Government for a (once renewable) 5-year term.
-A summary of the Authority's decisions on merger control is available at www.autoridadedaconcorrencia.pt.
+The Authority is headed by the Conselho ("Board"), currently composed of the Chairman, Mr. Manuel Sebastião, and two (in theory up to four) other members.
+The present Board was appointed by the Government in March 2008 for a (once renewable) 5-year term.
+A summary of the Authority's decisions on merger control is available at www.concorrencia.pt.

 Under the Competition Act (Law 18/2003, of 11 June 2003, as amended), the Competition Authority has exclusive competence to assess and decide on notified concentrations (before 2003 the competition authorities had only an advisory role and mergers were approved by the Government).
-However, a concentration which is prohibited by the Authority may still be approved by the Minister for Economy pursuant to an extraordinary appeal procedure.
-All decisions issued by the Authority can also be appealed to the Lisbon Commerce Court (see question 5.6 below).
+However, a concentration which is prohibited by the Authority may still be approved by the Minister for the Economy pursuant to an extraordinary appeal procedure.
+All decisions issued by the Authority can also be appealed to the commerce courts (see question 5.8 below).